+Our youth have a tremendous amount to teach the world; they have done a great deal to improve their communities in our young democracy.
+They're familiar with public health challenges, social reconciliation, entrepreneurship, music, art, sports, and much more.
+They are the future of our nation, which gives us great pride.
 We also know our young people are hurting.
-The extreme nature of poverty in our community, along with the trauma of Apartheid, has had a bruising effect on our youth.
-Many of our young people are head-of-home with parents lost to illness or substance abuse.
-Substitute “family” can often be found in gangs.
-Unemployment is high and racial prejudice is still present.
+The extreme nature of poverty, along with the trauma of Apartheid, has had a bruising effect on our youth.
+Many young people are head-of-home with parents lost to illness or substance abuse.
+Substitute “family” is often found in gangs.
+Unemployment is high and racial prejudice persists.
 Building Bridges is unwaveringly committed to replacing hopelessness with hope, happiness, and triumph.
-We need the support of loving folks like you to do this work.

 hover over any picture to read more about our team.

 our staff: have over 50 years of combined experience with youth in South Africa.
 The team of Building Bridges is dedicated to the nations most disenfranchised young people and their communities.